Chinese button knot

 The Chinese button knot is essentially a knife lanyard knot where the lanyard loop is shortened to a minimum, i.e. tightened to the knot itself.
 There emerges therefore only two lines next to each other from the knot: the beginning and the end.
-The knot has traditionally been used as a button on clothes in Asia, thus the name.

-The Chinese Button Knot is worn throughout China on underwear and night clothes.
-Buttons of this sort are more comfortable to lie on and to rest against compared to common bone and composition buttons, and they cannot be broken even by the laundry.
+The knot is commonly used as a button on underwear and night clothes in China, as they are more durable than harder buttons, and more comfortable to rest against.

-A Chinese tailor ties the knot without guide, flat on his table.
-But one may be more quickly and easily tied in hand by a modification of the sailor’s method of tying his knife lanyard knot (#787).
-The two knots are tied alike, but they are worked differently.